david-pugh-gcell/GCellBeaconScanner_Android/README.md

 # Using the Library

 ##Adding the Library to your Project

 1. Download and Copy the **gcellbeaconscanlibrary-release-vX.aar** file into the libs folder in your Android Studio Project.
-2. Within your app build.gradle file add the following entry to allow the app to see the library locally
+2. Within your /build.gradle file add the following entry to allow the app to see the library locally

 ````xml
   repositories {